 Most Affordable Neighborhoods in Aurora, IL

-Some of the cheapest neighborhoods in Aurora are North River, Downtown Aurora, and Indian Creek.
+Some of the cheapest neighborhoods in Aurora are North River, Indian Creek, and Downtown Aurora.
 These neighborhoods offer some of the lowest rent prices in Aurora, making them ideal for renters on a budget.
-As of February 28, 2025, the average rent in Aurora is $1,519, which is 0.6% higher than last year.
+As of March 16, 2025, the average rent in Aurora is $1,568, which is 3.6% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 North River